 It’s also excellent for stretching the creative muscles and writing in a format or genre you might not be familiar with.
 The best way to grow as a writer and artist is to step outside of your comfort zone, and some of these nifty little generators provide a much easier way to do that.

 Sometimes you fall out of love with what you’re working on.
 Sometimes you have a really great idea for a plot or a character, but the rest of the story eludes you.
-Sometimes you get stuck in a story and you need something to shake up the characters or situation.
+Sometimes you get stuck and you need something to shake up the characters or situation.

 It’s just a part of process to get stuck or frustrated at certain points, and while I’m not saying to use a generator to create something random for you to use, it can be really helpful for jump-starting a brainstorming session or, like I mentioned before, for helping you see the story in a different way.